promptfoo/promptfoo/README.md

 With promptfoo, you can:

-- **Systematically test prompts & models** against predefined test cases
+- **Systematically test prompts, models, and RAGs** with predefined test cases
 - **Evaluate quality and catch regressions** by comparing LLM outputs side-by-side
 - **Speed up evaluations** with caching and concurrency
 - **Score outputs automatically** by defining [test cases](https://promptfoo.dev/docs/configuration/expected-outputs)